 What to do?
 You can’t be late for work, there’s that meeting with your boss, the kids to be driven to school and now you have the added pressure to scrape the ice from your windscreen.
 Arghh!

 Don’t panic – we have your back.
-Our team of experts at Lookers have put their heads together and come up with some top tips to help you defrost your car in a hurry.
-You’re welcome.
+Our team of experts at Lookers have put their heads together and come up with some top tips to help you defrost your car in a hurry - even without a scraper.
+You’re welcome!

 For more handy ideas and advice visit our winter driving tips page and while you are there, feel free to share your own.